-The holiday season is fast upon us.
-With so many demands on our time (there are just so many cookies to eat, it’s hard to know where to start!), and demands for our money.
+The holiday season is coming fast upon us, along with many demands on our time (there are just so many cookies to eat, it’s hard to know where to start!), and demands for our money.
 According to the American Research Group, the average American plans to spend $851 on holiday gifts in 2020…and that’s only on presents!
-It’s no wonder that we’re all looking for a few extra ideas to make the holiday season.
+It’s no wonder that we’re all looking for a few extra ideas to stretch our dollars during the holiday season.
 Don’t forget that time is money, too!
 Here are ten great tips for saving time and money this holiday season:

 Keep a stock of generic gifts on hand.
 Picture frames, nonperishable gift baskets, or ornaments can help you provide for unexpected guests or holiday party invitations, so you won’t have to rush out and spend an hour looking for parking at the mall so that you can buy presents at top dollar.

 Join with other friends or family members to purchase big gifts, or give a family gift rather than individual gifts.
 A special meal for the whole family or a toy that both adults and children can enjoy may be just what Santa ordered.